playfultechnology/playful-pneumatics/README.md

  - **Tank Size (litres / gallons)**: The larger the air holding tank the less the compressor has to work because there will be more air available at all times.
 A tank of 20 litres ≈ 5 gallons is suitable for most escape room usage of around five simultaneous props, but it never hurts to get a compressor with a larger tank if possible.
  - **Power: (W / hp)**: The power of the motor that compresses the air.
 Typical values might be 750W ≈ 1hp.
 A more powerful motor will be able to repressurise the tank more quickly, and keep up with multiple props firing.

+You might be tempted to buy the most powerful compressor available, but these are of course more expensive, heavier, more bulky, and also typically noisier!
+Fortunately, it is generally possible to situate the compressor itself some distance away from the props, and run air through longer tubing to where it is needed.
 As an example of a good, relatively inexpensive, compact compressor: https://www.amazon.co.uk/Hyundai-Electric-Compressor-Release-Fittings/dp/B07TJQZLSF